 - Do I have any follow-up appointment(s)? - What medication do I need to start taking and what are the side effects? - Do I need to stop taking any medications that I took before my hospital stay? - What medical equipment do I need at home? - What problems should I watch for? - Who should I call if I have problems? - Am I on a special diet?
-If so, for how long? - · How do I change my bandage or dressings at home?
+If so, for how long? - How do I change my bandage or dressings at home?

 You can access test results, refill medications and stay in touch with your providers through MyChart.
-See page three for more information.